DUE: Wednesday, April 28, 2021 by 3 pm

 Usually there are four Fifth-Year Emerging Artists chosen each year but this does not mean that four FYEA are always selected.
 The studio faculty will make selections after the opening of the last senior show.
 Selections are made based on the quality of senior work, the student’s work ethic, (self-‐motivation, ability to work without supervision), studio work habits (regarding safety, housekeeping, studio policy) and previous contributions to the life of the department.
 FYEA must have a record of good citizenship, good stewardship of materials, and responsible use of the spaces in the Center for Art and Dance.

-Email your PDF letter of application, resume, and 5 images of your work to Chair, Nancy Thompson – Department of Art and Art History.
+Email your PDF letter of application, resume, and 5 images of your work to Chair, Peter Nelson – Department of Art and Art History.

 APPLICATION DEADLINE: 3:00 pm, Wednesday, April 28.